INRI studio: Etymology

 The word INRI is inspired by the inscription on the cross from which Jesus Christ was crucified.
 INRI is a Latin acronym for Iesus Nazarenus Rex Iudaeorum (literally translated as Jesus of Nazareth King of Jews).
 The letters can be found inscribed on a stylized plaque (or parchment) hanging just above the corpse of Christ on many depictions of the Crucifixion.

-Contrary to belief, the use of the name INRI is neither religious nor sacrilegious.
-Tzang Merwyn is known to be a big fan of mythology and he considers the crucifixion a romantic and inspiring historic parable.

-It's a story about a man (assumed by many as a heretic) who refuses to deny accusations that he was the Saviour even though he was about to be nailed to the cross.
-The story is symbolical of the kind sacrifice one has to make to stage a revolution, and the letters, INRI, a reminder to Tzang and his team mates that mockery and ridicule awaits those who choose to do things differently.